I’ve learned over the past decade that there’s no such thing as work-life balance, especially if you’re an entrepreneur.

 Don’t lose sight of tone and interpretation, though.
 I’ve struggled with sending one-sentence emails because, in my mind, it was the quickest and easiest way to communicate a simple point.
 But this can make the recipient think I was angry or upset, which caused unnecessary stress.
 In these situations, a simple text or Slack message would be ideal.

-Finding the right balance between efficiency and thoughtfulness will help you not only save time, but also leave the right impression.
+Finding the right balance between efficiency and thoughtfulness will help you save time and leave the right impression.

 5. Make time for exercise every day.